DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2024-04-02-filter-schools-generate-ur-sample.md

 We wanted to take advice on how the tool could work for our wider UR practice, so we invited two UR leads who raised questions about ethics, namely, whether we could capture and retrieve users' data already used in UR.

 This is an important datapoint to track if we can because there should be an appropriate window passed before we approach them again for further UR work.
-This way, we are not repeatedly using the same participants for our research.
+This way, we are not repeatedly using the same schools for our research.

 One of the URs stated they already use a spreadsheet where they capture that 'already contacted' data point and wondered if that could be an additional bit of functionality for our proposed solution.